onnx/onnx/docs/Operators.md

 <dd>running (training) or estimated (testing) mean tensor of shape (C).</dd>
 <dt><tt>input_var</tt> (differentiable) : T</dt>
 <dd>running (training) or estimated (testing) variance tensor of shape (C).</dd>
-<dt><tt>training_mode</tt> (optional, non-differentiable) : T1</dt>
-<dd>A 0-D tensor.
-If set to true, it indicates BatchNormalization is being used for training, and outputs 1, 2, 3, and 4 would be populated.
-It is an optional value and unless specified explicitly, it is false.</dd>
 </dl>

 #### Outputs (1 - 5)